togetherassessments/assessment-site/src/content/assessments/text-pages/safeguarding.md

 **Deputy DSL:** HCPC-registered Clinical Supervisor.

-* Acts as DSL if Adriana Ferrari is unavailable.
+* Acts as DSL if Adriana is unavailable.

 **All Staff/Associates:**